-Findlay James Chartered Accountants are insolvency and recovery specialists; we do not offer general practice services such as audit, tax and accounts preparation.
+Findlay James (Insolvency Practitioners) Limited are insolvency and recovery specialists; we do not offer general practice services such as audit, tax and accounts preparation.

 We believe we are currently in or around the top 50 firms of Liquidators in England and Wales, in terms of our current caseload, which, having started in business in April 1999 is a respectable position.
 After 14 years successful trading, Findlay James have been appointed on over 1,700 formal insolvency appointments, covering all sizes and types of business.

 We hope to continue to grow our business, the success of which to date has been based in part on helping entrepreneurs bounce back from a cash flow crisis, and at the same time provide a fair and efficient service to all parties who are involved when a business gets into financial difficulties.
 We also offer creditors an experienced and efficient court work service for Personal Bankruptcy.

 The firm was founded on 1st April 1999 by Alisdair Findlay, who trained as a Chartered Accountant with KPMG, then as an Insolvency Practitioner with Ernst and Young.